Shark (musician): DJ Shark

 Shark also appears as DJ Shark, DJing film premieres and other events including ESPN's 2004 Super Bowl party in Houston, The Sopranos private Emmy party and the premiere party for the TV movie Their Eyes Were Watching God.

 DJ Shark's remix of Rae & Christian's remix of Dinah Washington's "Is You Is or Is You Ain't My Baby" appeared in the Michael Douglas film It Runs in the Family.

 All Time is Now

-DJ Shark hosts a weekly two-hour radio show, "All Time is Now" which premiered on July 15, 2011 on the Los Angeles radio station Indie 103.1.
+DJ Shark hosts a weekly two-hour radio show, "All Time is Now" which premiered on July 15, 2011, on the Los Angeles radio station Indie 103.1.
 The multi-format music featured on the show is connected to events, record release dates, #1 chart placings, birthdays, classic gigs etc. that occurred that week but in different years.
-The debut show kicked off with The Rolling Stones song, "Happy" which came out that week, July 15 in 1972.
+The debut show kicked off with The Rolling Stones song, "Happy" which came out that week, July 15, 1972.

 The show airs live every Sunday from 5:00pm till 7:00pm Pacific Standard Time and rebroadcast every Wednesday at midnight till 2am to an international audience online.